 Radio-frequency ablation (Somnoplasty.
 This procedure uses radio frequency to shrink excess soft palate tissue and takes around 20 minutes as an out-patient.
 Somnoplasty generally requires the patient to undergo several treatment sessions but unlike the other procedures is much less painful.

-When it comes to taking a medicinal route to stop snoring, if you have any concerns about the severity of your snoring or whether it could be a symptom of a serious sleep disorder such as obstructive sleep apnea, we recommend speaking to your doctor in the first instance.
+When it comes to taking a medicinal route to stop snoring, if you have any concerns about the severity of your snoring or whether it could be a symptom of a serious sleep disorder such as obstructive sleep apnoea, we recommend speaking to your doctor in the first instance.

 Now we’ve covered lots of ways to help you or a partner stop snoring, there are plenty of questions that we get asked about Snorgo and how it can help to stop snoring for good.
 We’ve answered these below.